Chaos Engineering Kubernetes

 - Automation and monitoring: Checking and health checks

 Automation comes to play with the new environment.
 With automation, we can do periodical checks not just on the functionality of the underlying components, but we can implement the health checks of how the application is performing.
 All can be automated for specific intervals or in reaction to certain events.
 With the rise of complex systems and microservices, it is more important to have real-time monitoring of performance and metrics that tell you how the systems behave.
-For example, what is the usual RTT, and how long does it take for transactions to occur under normal conditions?
+For example, what is the usual RTT, and how long can transactions occur under normal conditions?

 The Rise of Chaos Engineering

-So the dynamic deployment patterns that you get with frameworks with Kubernetes allow you to build better applications.
+So the dynamic deployment patterns you get with frameworks with Kubernetes allow you to build better applications.
 But you need to be able to examine the environment and see if it is working as expected.
-Most importantly and the focus of this course is that to effectively prepare, you need to implement a solid strategy for monitoring in production environments.
+Most importantly, this course’s focus is that to prepare effectively, you need to implement a solid strategy for monitoring in production environments.

 - Chaos engineering kubernetes